 People I have interviewed in Ecuador have raved about getting a doctor visit, meds, and a cell number for follow-up questions and paid less than $30.

-My mom flew to Costa Rica three times last year to get her teeth worked on, with loads of implants, crowns, and who knows what else.
+My mom flew to Costa Rica three times in one year to get her teeth worked on, with loads of implants, crowns, and who knows what else.
 Even after the flights and hotels, it came out to around half what her small-town home dentist had quoted her, in a nicer facility.

 Or Your Medical Care Might Be Free

 In some countries, the doctor’s visit might be free–or close to it at least.
 Some countries have a public health care system that’s covered by taxes and they don’t really have a way to do a whole different kind of billing for foreigners.
 So if you need medical care in Argentina or France, for example, the doctor’s assistant will be baffled if you ask how to pay.
 You are just on the hook for medicine and tests or x-rays.

 In general, if a country has universal health care—which is most countries these days—you will at least be paying far less than you would pay in the United States.
 In many cases though, it’s just not worth it for them to set up a system for travelers to get billed.

 Some countries have a scheme where visitors automatically get health insurance that covers them in the country while they are there.
 These tend to come and go though.
 If they offer it, you will usually see the country making a big deal about it on their official tourism website because it’s a marketing decision to pull in more older visitors with plenty of money.

 When You Still Need Travel or Expat Insurance